Elderberry tincture is a simple way to convert fresh or dried elderberries into a homemade remedy to boost the immune system.

 Elderberry Tincture Benefits

-The use of elderberry as a medicinal plant can be traced all the way back to the Stone Age, with evidence showing elderberries have long been used for their various therapeutic benefits in many different geographical locations.
+The use of elderberry as a medicinal plant can be traced all the way back to the Stone Age, with evidence showing elderberries have long been used for their various therapeutic benefits throughout the world.

 To this day, elderberries are well-known for their antiviral and immune-boosting properties, both in the realms of modern science and traditional folk medicine.
 Elderberry extracts are now being studied for their benefits when it comes to fighting off cold and flu symptoms and the results are encouraging.